elhaimersalma/My-About-Section/README.md

 ✉️ You can reach out to me at salma_elhaimer2@um5.ac.ma.

-🧠 I am constantly expanding my skills in R, React.js,Finance, Tableau,ML,MLops.
+🧠 I am constantly expanding my skills in R, React.js, Finance, Tableau, ML, MLOps.

 🤝 I am open to collaborations on Data and Finance projects.

 ⚡ If I did not have the courage to follow my thought, then I would have more than one thing to do: follow the thought of the individual who had the determination to follow his.

 ### Skills